Infinite-Charisma/Infinite-Charisma/README.md

 --------------------

 Experienced with Web development for 3+ years.
 Currently working as blockchain fullstack developer.<br/>
-Deliver customer's superior quality product because your success is also mine.<br>
+Deliver customer's superior quality product because your success is also mine.<br/>
-Always purchase something new and challengable...</br>
+Always purchase something new and challengable...<br/>

 ### Skills